BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 default you can set these in the [Connection-tab](@ref connectiontab) of the [Preferences](@ref preferences) dialog.

+## Transmit Control-Menu {#transmitcontrolmenu}

+This submenu is used by [channel operators](@ref op) to control who is allowed to transmit voice, media streams, desktops and send text messages to the channel.

+- **Allow Channel Text Messages**
+  - Toggle whether the user can send text messages to the channel.
+- **Allow Voice Transmission**
+  - Toggle whether the user can transmit voice to the channel.
+- **Allow Video Transmission**
+  - Toggle whether the user can transmit video from webcam to the channel.
+- **Allow Desktop Transmission**
+  - Toggle whether the user can share desktop windows to the channel.
+- **Allow Media File Transmission**
+  - Toggle whether the user can transmit media files to the channel.
+- **Allow All Channel Text Messages**
+  - Toggle whether all users can send text messages to the channel.
+This option is typically used for [classroom](@ref classroom) channels.
+- **Allow All Voice Transmission**
+  - Toggle whether all users can transmit voice to the channel.
+This option is typically used for [classroom](@ref classroom) channels.
+- **Allow All Video Transmission**
+  - Toggle whether all users can transmit video from webcam to the channel.
+This option is typically used for [classroom](@ref classroom) channels.
+- **Allow All Desktop Transmission**
+  - Toggle whether all users can share desktop windows to the channel.
+This option is typically used for [classroom](@ref classroom) channels.
+- **Allow All Media File Transmission**
+  - Toggle whether all users can transmit media files to the channel.
+This option is typically used for [classroom](@ref classroom) channels.

 ## Advanced-Menu {#advancedmenu}

 This main purpose of the Advanced-menu is to provide keyboard